prajwalthakur/ros2_navigation_control_integration/README.md

 # ROS2 Navigation And control Package Integration

-This repository demonstrates the integration of ROS2 Control, Nav2, and Gazebo for autonomous mobile robot navigation.
+This repository demonstrates the integration of ROS2 Control, Nav2, and Gazebo for autonomous mobile robot navigation for a maplless navigation.

 ## Objectives
 Deepen understanding of system-level integration in ROS2